Program on Georgian Studies

 Related Insights

-The three-week residency allows a Georgian filmmaker to engage with the Harvard community in spring 2024.
-Application deadline is Dec.
-15.
+The three-week residency allows a Georgian artist to engage with the Harvard community in the spring of 2025.
+Application deadline is Sept.
+20.

 Related Events